Chief of Police

 Fingerprinting is a FREE service provided to residents served by the Town of Ramapo Police Department.

-• At least one form of government issued identification with photo is required.
-The identification must establish residency
+- At least one form of government issued identification with photo is required.
+The identification must establish residency as required above.

 Unfortunately The Town of Ramapo Police is unable to fingerprint for immigration or pistol permits.

 The Town of Ramapo Police Department consists of 120 sworn police officers, and 25 civilian personnel.